Hybanos/Hahalloc/README.md

 ```C
 void *rehehalloc(void *ptr, size_t size);
 ```
-Once again this behaves like it's STD's counterpart, with the difference that `size` can be smaller than the allocated size of `ptr`.
+Once again this behaves like it's STDlib's counterpart, with the difference that `size` can be smaller than the allocated size of `ptr`.
 A pointer to the newly-allocated memory is returned.

 ```C
 void *chahalloc(size_t size);